psychemedia/sin-eater-resources/src/_ross.md

 Before night every neighbour gossip knew for certain that somebody had "worked the Mask stick" for the young man; and the groups of women looked after him with critical curiosity as he passed by.

-"I should think hur was in love," said Betsy Preese, the washerwoman, as she stood at the bottom the steps leading down to the spring at the lower end of Alton-Street, and paused in her task of beating linen with a wooden 'bittle;' "only hur never goes wi o'er a lass in the parish; poor and proud! poor and proud! and she tossed her head contemptuously.
+"I should think hur was in love," said Betsy Preese, the washerwoman, as she stood at the bottom the steps leading down to the spring at the lower end of Alton-Street, and paused in her task of beating linen with a wooden 'bittle;' "only hur never goes wi o'er a lass in the parish; poor and proud! poor and proud!", and she tossed her head contemptuously.

 "That's about it," replied Shook Griffiths, who had several times put herself in the young man's way, but found no response.
 "I wouldn't give tuppence for him, myself!" and she dabbered her "washin" with hur "bittle" savagely, making the "sudas" fly like snowflakes.